Source: Robert L. Anderson, USDA Forest Service, Bugwood.org

 An alternative explanation: the trees may have been infected by a hypovirulent (weakened) form of the fungus, so natural resistance was sufficient to fight off the blight.
 A virus does affect the fungus, weakening it - and chestnuts in Europe have recovered somewhat, as a result of this pattern.
 One dream of chestnut restoration specialists is that a hypovirulent form of the Cryphonectria parasitica fungus could out-compete the current form in the wild, allowing American chestnuts with pre-1904 genes time to grow wound tissue and resist the attack.
 In such a scenario, the native chestnut could recover naturally, without a massive re-introduction effort.2

-A third possibility is that the healthy trees have some genetic pattern that provides resistance to the blight, but the genes are not expressed fully in the offspring (F1) generation and breeding healthy trees to each other will not create a new generation of blight-resistant chestnuts.
+A third possibility is that the healthy trees have some genetic pattern that provides resistance to the blight, but the genes are not expressed fully in the offspring (F1) generation.
+In that case, breeding healthy trees to each other will not create a new generation of blight-resistant chestnuts.

 old chestnut tree, in full growth form